 In 2007 the Larsemann Hills were designated an Antarctic Specially Managed Area (ASMA) in response to a joint nomination by Australia, China, India, Romania and the Russian Federation.
 The primary reason for designation was to promote coordination and cooperation by Parties in the planning and conduct of activities in the region - with the view to achieving greater environmental protection outcomes.

 The original management plan for Larsemann Hills ASMA No. 6 was adopted under Measure 2 (2007).
-The first review of the plan was completed in 2013.
+A revised management plan for the Area was adopted under Measure 15 (2014).

 1.1 Geography